-The Seattle Seahawks and San Francisco 49ers will face off at Levi’s Stadium for a Week 10 NFC West showdown on Monday night.
-The game will mark the 42nd meeting in a series that the Seahawks lead, 25-16.
-The most recent game between the teams unfolded in Week 15 of the 2018 season at Levi’s, a contest the 49ers won by a 26-23 score in overtime.
+The Green Bay Packers and Minnesota Vikings will face off U.S. Bank Stadium for a Week 16 NFC North showdown Monday night.
+The game will mark the 119th meeting in a series that the Packers lead 61-54-3.
+The most recent game between the teams unfolded in Week 2 of this season, when the Packers defeated the Vikings by a 21-16 score at Lambeau Field.

 MNF odds and analysis